Eonblast/Erlualib/README.markdown

 You can easily crash the Erlang VM with mistakes both in the c code of this driver, and also with errors using the API.

+This is a fast way to crash the Erlang process by a Lua stack underrun:

+	1> {ok, L} = lua:new_state(), lua:call(L, 1, 0).
+	Segmentation fault
+	$ <span style='text-decoration:blink;'>|</span>

+Try this bit, running it from the Erlang shell and watch it shutting Erlang down for good.

-Here is an abridged snip from src/lua_crash_test.erl:
+To test stack overrun, here is an abridged snip from src/lua_crash_test.erl:

 	crash_test() ->